-The intricacies involved in manufacturing an automotive door handle are hard to imagine.
-The geometrical complexing of designing a plastic injection mold that produces plastic with the strength of steel is difficult.
+The intricacies involved in manufacturing an automotive door handle, for instance, are hard to imagine.
+The geometrical complexity of designing a plastic injection mold that produces plastic with the strength of steel is demanding.

 Overmolding has proven to be an effective method for achieving this end.

 What Is Overmolding?

 In overmolding, a single part is created using a combination of two or more different materials.
 The first material (the substrate) is partially or fully covered by the subsequent (overmold) materials during the manufacturing process.